MaheshTK/MaheshTK.github.io/_posts/2016-08-10-using-image-magick.markdown

 It is especially useful when using crop with reference from center.
 The use with geometry is explained as above.

-#### Using imagemagick for converting pdf file to image file

-It is possible to convert pdf file pages to image files at desired resolution and color depth.
-Following command will convert page 3 to 6 to jpg file with name out + 4 digit suffix at resolution of 300 DPI.

-`"C:\Program Files\ImageMagick-7.0.2-Q16\convert.exe" -density 300 one.pdf[2-5] out%04d.jpg`

-#### Make a blank document

-A blank document or a canvas can be created.

-`convert -size 2400x3300 canvas:white one.jpg`

-#### Make a composite

-A composite image can be created by overlaying images over one another.

-`composite -geometry +625+500 dl1.jpg composite1.jpg`

-`composite -geometry +625+1700 dl2.jpg composite.jpg`

 #### Convert image format

 Images can be converted to different image format and different quality.